 What is Expertise?

-Expertise stands for the letter E in E-A-T. Expertise stands for the knowledge and experience that an author or publisher possesses.
+Expertise stands for the second E in E-E-A-T. Expertise stands for the knowledge and experience that an author or publisher possesses.
 Expertise refers only to the author or publisher.

 What is Authority?

-Authority stands for the letter A in E-A-T. Authority stands for the notoriety of an author, the website or the content in the respective topic area.
+Authority stands for the letter A in E-E-A-T. Authority stands for the notoriety of an author, the website or the content in the respective topic area.

 What is Trust?

-Trust stands for the letter T at E-A-T. Trust stands for the credibility of an author, the website or the content in the respective topic area.
+Trust stands for the letter T at E-E-A-T. Trust stands for the credibility of an author, the website or the content in the respective topic area.
 For Google, trust is at the heart of the E-E-A-T concept.

 A brand has the following essential characteristics: